mohammadarif87/gyro-phone/README.md

 On your phone (connected to the same network as your computer), in a browser like FireFox navigate to the same ip address /phone.html i.e. http://172.16.102.112:8081/phone.html

-Untested with Safari on phone.
-Chrome does not seem to work - FireFox seems best
+Does not work with Safari or Chrome does not seem to work - FireFox seems best Works with Android, doesn't work with iOS devices (I believe it requires https and wss protocols instead)

 Both index.html and phone.html should now be connected to the same websocket server.
 Move your phone and observe the circle moving around in your browser